 - “World Vision’s 30-Hour Famine to raise money for starving children in the Third World.
 Within a week she had decided to lose 30 pounds and off she went.”

 Mononucleosis was mentioned.
 Physical growth without commensurate weight gain also rang true for several parents.
-While attending the NEDA conference in San Diego, I met a woman who reported that her anorexia developed after weight loss following 15 months of chemotherapy at age 11.
+At the NEDA conference in San Diego, a woman shared that her daughter’s anorexia developed after weight loss following 15 months of chemotherapy at age 11.

 Brandenburg and Andersen concluded, “Physicians in all specialties should be aware that weight loss in predisposed individuals may trigger anorexia nervosa.”
-However, this is the only paper I have found on the subject, and it is behind a pay wall (not accessible for free to the community).
+However, this is the only paper I have found on the subject, and it is behind a paywall (not accessible for free to the community).
 The message is not reaching its intended audience.
 As others have highlighted, it’s important to draw attention to this issue to dispel the widespread belief that eating disorders “always” start out as a desire to be thin.
+It’s also important to protect teens from weight loss by any cause.

 Since anorexia nervosa is an illness and not a choice, perhaps a more apt title would have been “Unintentional Weight Loss as a Trigger for Anorexia.”